Your Immediate Concerns After An Accident in California

 Stay organized.
 As you collect medical bills, receipts, repair estimates, and other evidence of your damages, file them away in a dedicated folder.
 Also start a pain journal where you document the effects of the accident and your resultant injuries on your life.
 This will help us build your case and thoroughly prove your damages.

-Contact the Sargent Law Firm today!
+Contact the Sargent Law Firm in California today!

 If you were in an accident and believe another party may be at fault, please do not hesitate to contact the Sargent Law Firm in California today: 888-501-6083.